Table Mountain Ski Tour

 • Smith goggles with high-light, low-light and clear lenses; sunglasses for the skin and bootpack

-My partner also had a Garmin inReach if there was an injury requiring extraction.
+My partner also had a Garmin inReach as a backup.

 Wish list for the next tour: